What to Do If Your Car Was Damaged by a Flood

 Call your independent insurance agent ASAP and report the incident to them.
 Send them any photo and video evidence of the damage.
 They'll be able to contact your car insurance company and file claims for you, as well as keep you updated through every step of the claims process.
 Your agent can even provide you with ETAs for when you should receive reimbursement if your claim is approved.

 Before calling your agent, be prepared with your car insurance policy number, the incident report number from the police or fire department if one exists, the exact details of when and where the flooding occurred, your vehicle's registration information, and details of any lease or financing on the car.
-A claims adjuster will most likely need to see the vehicle, so leave it as is until they’ve had a chance to inspect it.
-You can remove personal items, however.

-Step 4: Keep Copies and Records
+Step 5: Keep copies and records

 Record everything throughout this process.
 Keep copies of bids and estimates, repairs made, notes about discussions with the insurance company, and photos of damage and repairs in progress.
 If the adjuster determines the water reached the level of your dashboard, the insurance company may declare your car “totaled.”